shawnphoffman/boxes/boxes/generators/PHOTOFRAMESPLITBASE_GUIDE.md

 1. **Art Piece Size:** Measure your actual artwork including any borders or mats you plan to include
 2. **Window Size:** Should be smaller than art piece to create a border effect
 3. **Outside Size:** Determines the overall frame size - choose based on your display space
-4. **Frame Overlap:** 5mm is usually sufficient to hold the art piece securely
+4. **Base Thickness:** Choose based on how much you want the base pieces to overlap the art piece.
+A thickness of 15-20mm is usually sufficient to hold the art piece securely.
+The back window will be `outside_x - 2 × base_thickness` wide.
 5. **Guide Fudge:** 2mm provides enough clearance for easy insertion without being too loose

 ## Validation